 Bank of England sets itself 'stretching' diversity targets

-LONDON (AP) — The Bank of England said Wednesday it has set itself “stretching” targets to increase ethnic diversity within its ranks after falling just short of its aims for female representation at the end of 2020.
+LONDON (AP) — The Bank of England said Wednesday it has set itself “stretching” targets to increase diversity within its ranks after an internal review found ethnic minority staff members were less likely to be promoted and were paid less than white colleagues.

 The 327-year-old central bank said in a statement that it realized last year following George Floyd's murder by a police officer in the United States and the subsequent Black Lives Matter protests that it needed to do more to increase the range of voices within its walls in the heart of London.

-“As a first step towards building a more diverse workforce, we have set ourselves new and stretching targets to increase ethnic diversity,” the bank said.
+The report also found that employees with ethnic minority backgrounds were more likely to leave and that the bank failed to meet a target pf having members of minority groups to comprise 13% of top management by the end of 2020.
+The bank, which sets interest rates and oversees financial stability in Britain, also missed its 2020 targets for roles held by women in senior management roles and below.

+“The experience of colleagues with different ethnic backgrounds has not reflected the kind of institution we want to be,” Governor Andrew Bailey said.

-It added that the targets for February 2028 mean it “can be held accountable for its actions.”
+To build a more diverse workforce, the bank has set itself “new and stretching targets” for 2028 that means it “can be held accountable for its actions.”

+Bailey said he and the rest of the leadership team will implement the recommendations in full.

+“I am confident we can make this institution an organization where everyone can thrive and feel proud,” he said.

 One goal calls for 18-20% of senior manager positions to be held by people who are Black, Asian and members of other minority ethnic groups (BAME) and 40-44% to be held by women.